- Available for z/OS, z/VSE and for all platforms providing a Java virtual machine

 HostDrive/z - Mainframe component

-A set of APPC adapter programs for CICS are included in delivery of HostDrive/z.
-These adapter programs can be used without any adaptation to read data from and write data to CICS/TS, CICS/TD as well as VSAM/KSDS and VSAM/ESDS.
+A set of APPC adapter programs for CICS is included in HostDrive/z.
+These adapter programs can be used without any programming to read data from and write data to CICS/TS, CICS/TD as well as VSAM/KSDS and VSAM/ESDS.
 In addition HostDrive/z provides a number of additional interfaces enabling e.g. access to MACLIB-members on z/OS and library members on z/VSE.

 Furthermore data can be directly stored in the particular spool system (JES2/JES3, POWER).
 A complete integration of the mainframe spool systems can be achieved by additionally installing PrintEx from XPS for z/OS or z/VSE respectively.
 For this purpose, specific interfaces permitting the communication between HostDrive/z and PrintEx have been developed by XPS.